stclib/STC/README.md

 Performance
 -----------

 All containers have templated intrusive elements.
-The unordered map and set are among the most performance critical containers. **cmap** and **cset** are among the very fastest unordered map implementations available, also considering highly optimized c++ implementations.
+The unordered map and set are among the most performance critical containers. **cmap** and **cset** are among the very fastest unordered map implementations available, also compared with highly optimized c++ implementations.

 Compiled with Win-Clang++ v11, Mingw64 g++ 9.20, VC19, Linux-clang v10.
 CPU: Ryzen 7 2700X CPU @4Ghz.
-The black bars indicates performance variation between the various compilers.
+The black bars indicates performance variation between various platforms/compilers.

 ![Benchmark](benchmarks/pics/benchmark.png)

-This shows that most of the STC containers performs fairly equal to the std counterparts, which is a great achievement as c++ containers have been optimized for decades.
-Still, **cmap** is almost 3 times faster on insert and erase, and has orders of magnitude faster iteration and destruction.
-Also notable is **csmap**, which has significantly faster lookup than *std::map*'s typical red-black tree implementation. **csmap** uses an AA-tree (Arne Andersson, 1993), which tends to create a flatter structure (more balanced) than red-black trees.
+This shows that most of the STC containers performs either equal or better than c++ std counterparts, which is a significant achievement as c++ containers have been optimized for decades.
+E.g., *cmap* with default hash key is almost 3 times faster then *std::unordered_map* on insert and erase, and has orders of magnitude faster iteration and destruction.
+Additionally, *csmap* has notable faster lookups than *std::map*'s typical red-black tree implementation. *csmap* uses an AA-tree (Arne Andersson, 1993), which tends to create a flatter structure (more balanced) than red-black trees.
+But be aware that both *std::map* and *csmap* are more than an order of magnitude slower than the unordered maps.

 Memory efficiency
 -----------------